One-dimensional magnetism in synthetic Pauflerite, $\beta$-VOSO$_4$: Results and Calculations

 To further confirm the hypothesis that the experimental data can be reproduced assuming one-dimensional zig-zag chains along $b$, we compare our experimental data to the total dynamical structure factor $S_{1d}(Q_y,\Delta E)$ for the 2- and 4-spinon continua calculated using the Bethe ansatz \cite{Caux2006}.
 To do this, the theoretical $S_{1d}(Q,\Delta E)$ is first recalculated due to the strong deviation of the chains from linearity and the resulting folding of the Brillouin zone.
 From the orthorhombic symmetry of the material, the folded $S(\mathbf{Q},\Delta E)$ is expressed as:

 Here, $S_{1d}(\mathbf{Q},\Delta E)$ represents the linear chain 2- and 4-spinon dynamical structure factor shifted by a $\mathbf{Q}$-dependent lattice vector from the antiferromagnetic zone center $(010)$, and $\delta_x = 0.1615$ and $\delta_z = 0.2353$ are the offsets of the V$^{4+}$ position $(\delta_x,\frac{1}{4},\delta_z)$ from that which would generate a perfectly linear chain: $(0,\frac{1}{4},0)$.
 Following folding, the theoretical data is powder averaged, yielding $S(|Q|,\Delta E)$, shown in Fig.~\ref{fig:inelastic_neutron}(c).
 The correct zone-boundary energy, corresponding to the maximum in $\Delta E$ at $6$~meV, is recovered for an intra-chain coupling $J_1 = 3.83(2)$~meV, and most details of the spectrum, including the weak intensities away from the main branch of the continuum are also reproduced ($\chi^2 =\sum_{(Yobs-Ycalc)^2}= 5.3$) for 6 constant-$|Q|$ cuts through $S(|Q|,\Delta E)$.
 On the other hand, the intensity at the zone-boundary energy is somewhat overestimated.
 This reduction in intensity is consistent with the presence of inter-chain couplings, as seen, for example, in the case of Cs$_2$Cu$X_4$ ($X$=Cl, Br) \cite{Coldea2003}.
 This single $J_1$ value was used to calculate the magnetization using the Fisher and Bonner expression as previously described.
 As neutron scattering measurements are not affected by the g-factor, the ESR literature g factor of 1.987 was used for this calculation \cite{EPR}.
 Fig. \ref{fig:magn} shows the calculation as a black dashed line, again no fitting procedure was used.
-This comparison shows that the a single magnetic intra-chain coupling of $J_1 = 3.83(2)$~meV is a hihgly accurate value for \vso.
+This comparison shows that a single magnetic intra-chain coupling of $J_1 = 3.83(2)$~meV is a highly accurate value for \vso.

-The predictions from our \textit{ab-initio} calculations suggest that the dominant exchange beyond $J_1$ is $J_a$, while $J_{bc}$, and $J_2$ are somewhat smaller.
+The predictions from our \textit{\emph{Ab initio}} calculations suggest that the dominant exchange beyond $J_1$ is $J_a$, while $J_{bc}$, and $J_2$ are somewhat smaller.
 Therefore, we performed fits of the dynamical structure factor $S(|Q|,\Delta E)$ for the $J_1$-$J_a$ model.
-This was done following the random phase approximation-style approach in \cite{Kohno2007}, from which $S(\mathbf{Q},\Delta E)$ is given by the expression:
+This was done following the random phase approximation-style approach in \cite{Kohno2007}, from which $S(\mathbf{Q},\Delta E)$ is given by the following expression:

 where $S_{1d}(Q_y,\Delta E)$ is defined as above and